databrary/policies/terms.md

 The Users agree that Databrary bears no responsibility for their use of Databrary or the information contained within it.
-Users indemnify and render harmless Databrary from all claims, losses, liability, and other damages that arise from the Users\' violations of these Terms and Conditions of Use, except where an Authorized User\'s Institution is expressly prohibited by law from indemnifying third parties.
-In cases where an Authorized User\'s Institution is prohibited by law from indemnifying third parties, the Institution agrees that it will be responsible for the payment of claims, including for loss, personal injury, death, property damage, or otherwise, arising out of any act or
+Users indemnify and render harmless Databrary from all claims, losses, liability, and other damages that arise from the Users' violations of these Terms and Conditions of Use, except where an Authorized User's Institution is expressly prohibited by law from indemnifying third parties.
+In cases where an Authorized User's Institution is prohibited by law from indemnifying third parties, the Institution agrees that it will be responsible for the payment of claims, including for loss, personal injury, death, property damage, or otherwise, arising out of any act or